 Advocacy Services and Support from the ACP Washington Office

-Advocacy is an important part of the College’s strategic efforts to effect policy changes that will make a difference in ACP members’ daily work, professional development, and their patients’ health.
-The key to this is member/chapter support and involvement in advocating for issues that affect patients and the practice of medicine and are consistent with ACP policy.
+Advocacy is an important part of the College’s strategic efforts to advance policy changes that will make a difference in ACP members’ daily work, professional development, and their patients’ health.
+The key to successful advocacy is the support and engagement of members at the chapter and grassroots level in advocating for issues that affect patients and the practice of medicine and are consistent with ACP policy.

-While advocacy is mostly focused at the federal level, ACP believes that ACP chapter advocacy is essential, and while ACP does not systematically monitor or have the capacity to analyze specific state-level legislation/regulations, we are available to help chapters and members that would like to become more involved in advocacy in the areas identified below.
-ACP members should first contact their state chapter governor for guidance, if they have specific questions on a state/local issue or are interested in getting involved in advocacy at the local level, as the chapter may already be engaged on that issue.
+While ACP National’s advocacy is mostly focused on the federal level, ACP believes that chapter advocacy is essential, and we are available to support chapter advocacy in the ways identified below.
+ACP members interested in advocacy should first contact their state chapter governor for guidance if they have specific questions on a state/local issue or are interested in engaging at the local level, as the chapter may already be active on that issue.

 For any and all chapter inquiries not addressed by your chapter governor or through the guidance below, we ask that you please complete this brief questionnaire so that ACP National can respond in the most efficient and timely manner possible.